jlam01/jlam01-machine-learning/july7.md

 (1)In Laurence Maroney’s video, What is ML, he compares traditional programming with machine learning and argues that the main difference between the two is a reorientation of the rules, data and answers.
 According to Maroney, what is the difference between traditional programming and machine learning?

-According to Maroney, the traditional programing is
+According to Maroney, the traditional programing is when it is us humans taking in rules and data and answers coming out.
+Traditional programming involves the programmmers manually figuring out the rules for the answers we get.
+Meanwhile, machine learning involves inputting the answers into a machine and having it figure out the rules for the programmer.

 (2)With the first basic script that Maroney used to predict a value output from the model he estimated (he initially started with 10 that predicted ~31.
 Modify the predict function to produce the output for the value 7.
 Do this twice and provide both answers.
 Are they the same?
 Are they different?
 Why is this so?